+Woolston is a visual artist whose work encompasses installation, photography, moving image and print.
+Often working in archives, non-gallery spaces, across community settings and within sites of cultural or environmental resonance.
+Her early practice focused upon the reconfiguration of large-scale discarded materials.
+A methodological approach that facilitated a critical examination of the discontinuities of globalised supply chains - with their associated environmental consequences, from resource depletion to greenhouse gas emissions.
 These works included "Strangers in a Strange Land" (2013) at the Walker Art Gallery, Liverpool.
-An artwork that utilised 3.6 tonnes of post-consumer plastic (in a closed-loop manner) and was presented alongside an Artists Bookwork, photographic imagery and the Albert Starling painting (1889) of the same name from the archive:
+An artwork that utilised 3.6 tonnes of post-consumer plastic (in a closed-loop manner) and was presented alongside an Artists Bookwork, documentary photography, and the 1889 Albert Starling painting of the same name (from the archive):

 “Nine large bales of discarded plastic were the centre of this major artwork by Robyn Woolston, winner of the Liverpool Art Prize, 2012.
 Exploring the burden of inorganic waste, the installation highlighted our relationship with the Earth and its finite resources.
 Recycling and regenerative responsibility were the overriding messages of the exhibition but the work also represented an interesting art history reference.
 The layout of the bales were a nod to Carl Andre's infamous 'Equivalent VIII' (1966), a sculpture created from 120 firebricks.
 Like Andre's bricks, the bales had a double-meaning; they were waste yet embodied value, they had been both discarded and harvested.”